Azure/aks-periscope/README.md

    * To check the logs in of the each deployed pod, this command will come handy:
        * `kubectl logs <name-of-pod> -n aks-periscope`

-# Feedback
 Feel free to contact aksperiscope@microsoft.com or open an issue with any feedback or questions about AKS Periscope.
 This is currently a work in progress, but look out for more capabilities to come!

-# Contributing
+## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
 For details, visit https://cla.opensource.microsoft.com.